nobrien97/SLiMTests/tests/standingVar/readme/README.md

   - slim_sampled_moltrait = 35000 bytes (10535 kb)
   - slim_fx = 4500 bytes (1354500 bytes)
   - slim_popstate = 500 kb (500 kb - end of burn-in)
-  - slim_haplos = 4052000 bytes (1.22 GB (!!!))
-    - need to optimise: save in a better format
+  - slim_haplos = ~1741 bytes (351682 bytes (only sample during test and at end of burn-in - 202 samples))
   - out_slim_ld = 7 MB (14 MB for two samples)
-    - should also optimise
+    - should also optimise (but low priority: we can still store that since it's only 2 samples)

-Total per sim: 39.43 MB for everything except haplos
+Total per sim: 39.78 MB

-Total for experiment: 851.67 GB
+Total for experiment: 859.27 GB

 ### Time estimation/job cost
 - 18 service units per simulation average